 This architecture uses an Always Free 10-Mbps load balancer.

-The shape of the load balancer starts at 100 Mbps.
+The shape of non-free load balancers start at 100 Mbps.
 Depending on the number of simultaneous connections needed and on the total throughput, you can use larger shapes.

 We recommend that you use DNS names because the load balancer's IP address can't be reserved.